fishCoder/Seele/README.md

 in [Evangelion](https://en.wikipedia.org/wiki/Evangelion_(mecha)), Seele is the Human Instrumentality Committee Seele. intends to complete the Human Instrumentality Project by intentionally initiating the Third Impact.

-####Seele that a tool puts a patch is base on the MulitiDex, you can fix the code in your app
+####Seele that a tool puts a patch is base on the MultiDex, you can fix the code in your app

 ###How to use